kerezsiz42/scanner-operator2/README.md

 replicaset.apps/scanner-controller-manager-777b874846   1         1         1       25m
 ```

 We can access the logs outputted by the controller-manager using the `kubectl logs` command.
-Once we made sure the controller-manager pod is running properly, we can apply our new scanner resource described in the file at `config/samples/scanner_v1_scanner.yaml`.
-Then to manually test the API we will use the `kubectl port-forward` command to make the previously defined service accessible on our host machine.
+Once we have ensured that the controller-manager pod is running properly, we can apply our new scanner resource described in the file at `config/samples/scanner_v1_scanner.yaml`.
+Then, to manually test the API, we will use the `kubectl port-forward` command to make the previously defined service accessible on our host machine.

 ```sh
 kubectl apply -f config/samples/scanner_v1_scanner.yaml